 In today’s article, we want to introduce you to Chyron Weather – our state-of-the-art weather visualization and storytelling platform.
-Chyron Weather introduces major advantages to the world of weather forecasting – total data flexibility, one-of-a-kind MOS workflow, and 30-40% lower total cost of ownership – and we have plenty to share on those topics in the coming weeks.
+Chyron Weather introduces major advantages to the world of weather forecasting – total data flexibility, one-of-a-kind MOS workflow, and an overall lower total cost of ownership – and we have plenty to share on those topics in the coming weeks.
 But today, we want to break the ice with an overview of Chyron Weather’s state-of-the-art weather visualization and storytelling tools.
 Because we get it, the look and feel of your show is always priority one.

 Here are the ways that Chyron Weather drives weather graphics that give you the visual-edge to captivate your audience:

 At its core, Chyron Weather provides the professional meteorologist graphics tools to create a compelling forecast.
 Graphics are data-driven.
 However, the data you use can come from virtually any source.
 Chyron Weather doesn’t restrict you to a specific data provider.
 You can select your private weather service provider or government meteorological office of choice – or any combination of both!

 When your data source is connected, the different weather information translates into pre-built graphic formats.

 For map-based forecasts, there are dynamic visualizations to create an intuitive weather forecast sequence: